brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ![Employees](img/employeeApp.jpg "Employee List")

+Note: the employee.html app is bare bones on purpose, if you wish to add some style after this tutorial you might want to check out the [Adding Style](../style) tutorial.

 ### 4. Create a trigger to track changes to employees over time
 In the left hand navigation pannel of the stitch console select "Triggers" and then click the "Add a trigger" button.